-Website cloning is the process of creating a replica of your existing website design or content to create a new website with ease.
-Website cloning lets developers and designers create blueprints, test compatibility, and perform updates safely before implementing the changes on your live website.
+Website cloning means creating a replica of your existing website to make the changes.
+It lets developers and designers create blueprints, test compatibility, and perform updates safely before pushing the changes live on your live website.

-In this guide, I will cover a few of the use cases where website cloning can solve the problem and then discuss several ways to clone a WordPress website.
+In this article, I will cover a few of the use cases where website cloning can solve the problem and then discuss several ways to clone a WordPress website.

-When Do You Need to Copy a Website?
+When and Why Do You Need to Copy a Website?

-Creating an exact copy of a website is something that every WordPress power user should be able to do.
 This is particularly helpful for web agencies that run several websites across multiple WordPress hosting providers.
-Whenever an issue arises, they can create a copy of the client’s website and try out various fixes until the problem is resolved.
+Whenever an issue arises, they can create a copy of the client’s website, fix it, and push it live again.

-Here are a few use-cases when you might need to clone a website.
+Here are a few scenarios where you might need to clone a website.